Documentation

 Unexpected Character Patterns

 As the section name indicates, these searches look for unexpected character patterns.
 For example, one would not expect to find a space after opening quotation marks or to find a comma followed by a number (rather than a space).
-Sometimes, these patterns are intentional, but often the text found by these searches can reveal formatting or spacing errors.
+Sometimes, these patterns are intentional, as in the presentation of foreign currency, but often the text found by these searches can reveal formatting or spacing errors.

-These searches find a variety of text patterns that involve spaces (regular and nonbreaking).
+These searches find a variety of text patterns that involve spaces (regular and nonbreaking) and tabs.
 This includes missing or extra spaces.

 This search must be run with the “Case sensitive” setting turned on.